Set Intentions with a New Moon Ritual

 There are many ways to observe the new moon – and you can do it alone or with a group.
 We included our recommendations below.

 - Smudge stick.
-We used sage, palo santo and our own DIY smudge sticks.
+We used sage and palo santo.
 Whenever you’re buying a smudging materials, be sure to confirm it’s been sourced ethically.
-Here’s a brand we recommend for ethically sourced sage https://www.elementsofsage.com And here’s one for palo santo. https://www.mountainroseherbs.com/products/palo-santo-smudge-sticks/profile
+Here’s a brand we recommend for ethically sourced sage and here’s one for palo santo.

 - Matches or lighter